 TP: What prompted Moacir to move to the U.S., and why, in your opinion, did fame elude him?

-ML: When Moacir came to the U.S., it was the time of Sergio Mendes, Joao Gilberto, and other Brazilian musicians, many of who moved to Los Angeles.
-Aside from Moacir recording the Blue Note albums, everything else was wrong.
+ML: When Moacir came to the U.S., it was the time of Sergio Mendes, Joao Gilberto, and other Brazilian musicians who moved to Los Angeles.
+Aside from Moacir recording the Blue Note albums, everything else needed to be corrected.

 TP: How so?

 ML: Blue Note was seeking another Sergio Mendes and Brasil ’66.
-I don’t know if you’ve ever heard the first track from the album, Maestro, but it’s not commercial.
+You may have heard the first track from the album Maestro, but it’s not commercial.
 There is a long monologue where Moacir talks about coming to the United States.
 It wasn’t what Blue Note was expecting.
 Regrettably, they sat on the recordings, and Moacir was stuck in the U.S.

 ML: He did a couple of things in movies.
 Nothing memorable.

 TP: In a 1996 interview, Moacir said he was a ghostwriter for a ghostwriter!
 The film Final Justice is the only film he received credit for.